MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-register-app.md

 1. In the Microsoft Entra Admin Center, in **App registrations**, select your application.
 1. Under **Manage**, select **Authentication**.
 1. Under **Platform configurations**, select **Add a platform**, then select **Web**.
-1. Upon selecting web as your app's platform, you'll be prompted to enter a redirect URI.
+1. Upon selecting web as your app's platform, you're prompted to enter a redirect URI.
 Add `http://localhost:5000/getAToken` as the redirect URI for your web app.
 1. Select **Configure**.

 ## Configure credentials